melbourne2991/mobform/README.md

 - Naming of fields
 - Grouping of fields
 - Auto remove/add of fields from state depending on whether the component is present.
-- Custom components (it's up to the consumer to implement their own state-enabled components).
+- Custom components (it's up to the library consumer to implement their own state-enabled components).

 ## Installation